Join us for WAPL 2026

 Conference Committee

-Roxanne Staveness - Conference Chair
+Roxanne Staveness - Chair

 Sara Klemann - Programming